An in-depth report on the causes, diagnosis, treatment, and prevention of insomnia.

 More than a quarter of all Americans experience short-term (acute) insomnia at some point during a year, and nearly 10% have long-term (chronic) insomnia.

-Overall, insomnia is more common in women than men, although men are not immune from insomnia.
+Overall, insomnia is more common in women than men, although men are not immune to insomnia.
 Sleep efficiency deteriorates equally in men and women as they get older.

 Hormonal fluctuations that occur during menstruation, pregnancy, and menopause put women at higher risk for insomnia.
 Women are also more likely than men to suffer from anxiety and depressive disorders, which can cause insomnia.